 7 Simple Tips to Help You Establish a New Habit

 New year, new resolutions.
 Whether you want to eat healthier, establish a better work-life balance, or get your home organized, forming new habits takes time and effort.
-With a little planning and commitment, 2018 can be the year your changes stick.
+With a little planning and commitment, this can be the year your changes stick.
 Here are some helpful tips to get you started:

 1. Keep it simple.